 It’s a familiar feeling: mid-morning, exploiting the first caffeine high of the day, at your Everest of efficiency.
 Yet before long comes a realization that the cup you filled before reaching your desk is empty.
 What to do?
 Abandon your station—risking all the in-transit distractions that come with refueling—or stay put, convincing yourself you can withstand the pre-lunch doldrums?

 This dilemma will soon die out thanks to the Coffee Copter, a drone built to bring cups of fresh, handcrafted coffee to the caffeine-needy right where they work.
 When Starbucks announced this fall that it would soon be offering delivery to select customers in the U.S., Dutch media went abuzz—and turned local attention to this video of Dutch-invented Coffee Copter’s test flight through A-Lab, a former Shell laboratory repurposed as an office space in Amsterdam Noord.

 The coffee service begins with the tap of a finger.
 An office worker places an order via the Coffee Copter app, and the request is instantly transmitted to the café on the building’s ground floor.
 The barista makes the drink—rosetta everlovingly included—and then places the lidded paper cup on the waiting drone, docked at the bar.
 Rotors spin and off it goes, flying away, up two flights of stairs, down a hall and into an office room, where an H-marked landing pad receives the gentle touchdown.
 Human hands retrieve the goods.

-client: Concept Development - A Lab location: Overhoeks, Amsterdam status: under development
+client: Concept Development - A Lab location: Overhoeks, Amsterdam status: Built

 For the municipality of Rotterdam we first created a feasibility study to get insights in the (im)possibilities for the entrance of an underground club in the city center of Rotterdam.
 This location and program asked for an introvert design that stands out at the same time.